thohemp/electrum-onion/contrib/build-wine/README.md

 Code Signing
 ============

-Electrum-LTC Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.
+electrum-onion Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.

-The advantage of using Authenticode is that Electrum-LTC users won't receive a Windows SmartScreen warning when starting it.
+The advantage of using Authenticode is that electrum-onion users won't receive a Windows SmartScreen warning when starting it.

 The release signing procedure involves a signer (the holder of the